Moizes42/Moizes42/README.md

 - 🌱 I’m currently learning how to code
 - 📫 How to reach me: moizesfilho2@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I used to hate coding when I was addicted to videogames, now I'm just interested about coding and I don't play videogames anymore
 -->